You are here: Home / Journal / Ulefone 3w ruggedised smartphone

 20200323-p2390929-ulefone-3w-test

-First thing I did was to root it – using TWRP as the recovery manager and using Magisk as the SU (superuser) manager.
+First thing I did was to root it.
+I used TWRP as the recovery manager and using Magisk as the SU (superuser) manager.
 Having root means I can access all its underlying Linux subsystem as root.
 Also means I can double-check the device for nasties, uninstall anything I don’t like and block hostile servers with device’s /etc/hosts file – normally inaccessible to ordinary non-root users.
 As it happens, Ulefone generally does not install unwanted bloatware and spies.
 But it’s always good to check.
 I also filled the MicroSD slot initially with a 128GB TF card – which I subsequently upgraded to 512GB.
 All MicroSD cards verified using F3write and F3read on one of my Linux boxes.

 20200323-p2390933-ulefone-3w-test